KhronosGroup/OpenXR-Tutorials/tutorial/6-next-steps.rst

 	Vulkan supports rendering to both eye views with multiview, which simplifies the rendering code. `Vulkan Multiview <https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_multiview.html>`_.

 Multiview or View Instancing can be used for stereo rendering by creating one ``XrSwapchain`` that contains 2D array images.
-This is done by setting the ``XrSwapchainCreateInfo::arraySize`` to ``2``; similarly we also create image views that encompasses the two subresources - one layer for each eye view.
+This is done by setting the ``XrSwapchainCreateInfo::arraySize`` to ``2``; similarly we also create image views that encompasses the two subresources - one layer per eye view.

 Remember also to update any uniform/constant buffer data types to support multiple view matrics via the use of arrays.
-Update any changes to shaders paths and set the ``PipelineCreateInfo::viewMask`` member to ``0b11`` for two views.
+Update any changes to shaders, shader paths and set the ``PipelineCreateInfo::viewMask`` member to ``0b11`` for two views.
+(Only found in Chapter6_1_Multiview).

 .. code-block:: cpp
 	:emphasize-lines: 11, 21, 27